-Revaluation of Company's property, plant and equipment was performed as at 31 December 2016 with the assistance of independent certified appraisers for the purpose of determining the fair value of the assets in accordance with the requirements of IFRS 13 and IAS 16.
+The last revaluation of property, plant and equipment was performed as of 31 December 2016 with the assistance of independent licensed appraisers in order to determine the fair value of the assets, in accordance with the requirements of IFRS 13 and IAS 16.

-Based on the judgement applied, the Company recognised a revaluation reserve at the amount of BGN 2,629 thousand, net of impairment.
+As at 31 December 2016, a revaluation reserve of BGN 2,629 thousand (31 December 2016) was recognised net of impairment.